 Wake times matter much less after the age of about 4 to 5 months, but they mean everything to a newborn.
 Keep those newborns awake for about 50 to 60 minutes (including feeding and changing time if they’re awake during the feeding), and then start to get them ready for a nap.
 A great routine: swaddle baby, take them to their room with darkness and white noise, and actively try to get them down for a nap.

 Ideal wake times range depending on the age of your newborn and time of day.
 In a nutshell, the younger they are, the less time they’ll be able to stay comfortably awake (ie. 30-60 mins).
 And as they get older, awake time can stretch to as long as 90 minutes.

 I can’t tell you how many parents tell me their kid hates the swaddle.
 But nothing could be further from the truth.
 In my experience, while there are a few babies that truly hate the swaddle, most parents mistake their child’s fussing for hate.
 Try to implement use of the swaddle for naps and at bedtime.
 Try it for several weeks for each sleep period before writing it off.

 #6: Feed your baby every 2.5 to 3.5 hours during the day.

-If possible, try to establish a cycle where your baby wakes up and eats immediately (while staying as awake as humanly possible), remains awake to complete the 60 minutes of wake time, sleeps for some amount of time, then wakes again and eats.
+If possible, try to establish a cycle where your baby wakes up and eats immediately (while staying as awake as humanly possible).
+Then baby would remain awake to complete the 60 minutes of wake time.
+Followed by sleep for some amount of time.
+Then, of course, waking and eating again.
 This is a great way to ensure your kiddo gets as many calories during the day as possible, and hopefully sleeps longer stretches at night.

 And there you have it mamas.
 I hope these quick tips help.
-And if you’d like more like this — sign up for my free newsletter for the free bedroom guide and regular tips!
-And use the coupon code NewbornBlog10 at checkout for 10% off The Newborn Sleep Program.
+And if you’d like more like this — sign up for my free newsletter with a free bedroom guide and tips!
+Also use the coupon code NewbornBlog10 at checkout for 10% off The Newborn Sleep Program.